SuhaSharkh/UfitSales-TestModel/README.md

 ## III.
 Data Description
 - **Dataset(s):** Business data sourced from an Amazon Seller account.
-- **Data Sources:** The data will be pulled from various documents including CSV, TXT, and Excel files.
+- **Data Sources:** The data will be pulled from various documents including CSV, TXT, and Excel files.(for now only one csv file to study)
-- **Data Structure:** The data consists of multiple formats that require loading and potentially merging for comprehensive analysis.
+- **Data Structure:** The data consists of multiple formats that require loading, cleaning and potentially merging for comprehensive analysis.

 ## IV.
 Methodology
 The approach to accomplish the project objectives includes: